 These transactions should be used for all trades.
 Buy and Sell transactions will deduct the currency you sold from your portfolio and add to the currency you purchased.
 In addition to quantity and market rate, you may also include an optional fee that will be deducted.
 Fees can either be fixed (such as 2.50 USD) or a percentage (such as 0.5%).

 Use these transactions any time you receive coins for free.
-These transaction types are identical, but you may find the distinction useful for organization purposes.
-Airdrop and Mine transactions are similar to Deposit transactions with one major distinction.
+For each Reward transaction, you may enter a source.
+This can be as specific as "Uniswap Airdrop" or as general as "Staking".
+These transactions are similar to Deposit transactions with one major distinction.
 That is, while Deposit transactions are counted as investments, these transactions are counted as pure profit.